gmonteith/farm-finance/README.md

 You could of course source these files in each individual chapter but that would require more maintenace.

+Again, 'groffer' will not be supported with the next release of groff so I may write a script and do away with the 'master-limited.ms' file.

 A separate window can be used to open the pdf which will automatically refresh on each update to the underlying pdf document: